 Modern-day performance management is more strategic and dynamic than the performance administration process that many HR pros have grown up with.
 HR’s part is anything but diminished.
 Expand the capabilities and skills of your HR and talent professionals by defining roles and responsibilities and offering training as part of your program launch.

 Train your HR team to provide performance coaching for managers needing extra help sorting through sticky performance issues.
 Your HR team should go through the same training as managers to help reinforce the concepts, use a shared vocabulary, and ensure follow-through.

 Step back and think strategically about improving your organization’s PM process.
 PM impacts everyone, so it’s imperative to get it right and create an experience that people love (or at least like).

 Start by putting the employee’s experience at the center, emphasize an equal role for the manager and employee, provide flexibility in setting meeting agendas, and make the process quick, easy, and meaningful.
 No matter how great a new system seems, pilot and gather employee and manager feedback before an organizational-wide rollout.

 MEASURING AND TRACKING PERFORMANCE PROGRESS IS ESSENTIAL

-PERFORMANCE CONVERSATION TRAINING FOR MANAGERS
+PERFORMANCE CONVERSATION TRAINING FOR MANAGERS AND INDIVIDUAL CONTRIBUTORS

 MANAGERS: Performance coaching and feedback training for managers isn’t a “nice to have”; it’s a “need to have” for building the capabilities and confidence to engage in conversations that drive performance and potential.

-INDIVIDUAL CONTRIBUTORS: Go beyond telling employees that they own their performance and development.
+INDIVIDUAL CONTRIBUTORS: Go beyond telling employees they own their performance and development.
 Be sure to provide the tools, training, and processes that enable active engagement and ownership.